pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

    c.
 An open discussion shall be held among NEC members to provide an opportunity for input and discussion of the proposed amendments.

    d.
-If disagreement from at least 1/3 of  party members occurs during the waiting period of 15 days, the proposed amendments shall not proceed, and further discussion and revisions may be required.
+If disagreement from at least 1/3 of  party members in good standing occurs during the waiting period of 15 days, the proposed amendments shall not proceed, and further discussion and revisions may be required.

    e.
 A unanimous vote of the NEC shall be required, signifying complete agreement among NEC members before the amendments can be implemented.